-The LCD back-light consumes about 30 or 35mA of current.
-The back-light could be connected directly to the 5V supply but this would somewhat increase the power dissipation of the 7805 regulator.
-In order to avoid overheating the regulator, this back-light is powered instead directly from the +12V rail via R48, a 270-ohm resistor.
-This resistor value was chosen so that over a supply voltage range of 7 to 20V the back-light brightness still appears reasonable.
-If you want a reduced brightness display, you could increase the value of R48.
+The back-light could be connected directly to the 5V

+supply but this would somewhat increase the power dissipation of the 5V voltage regulator.
+In order to avoid overheating the regulator, this back-light is powered instead directly from the +12V rail via R48, a 560-ohm resistor.